Lance-Cruz/fpga-vga-verilog/index.md

 Simulation of the 150x150 box
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/BoxOutline1.jpg">

-At first viewing I didn't like the size as it felt too small for my liking.
-To improve this, I decided to double the size of each block to 20x20 pixels, which would give me a larger outline that I was going for.
-This change increased the overall box size of 300x300 pixels, which looked a lot better in comparison to the screen.
+At first viewing, I didn't like the size as it felt too small for my liking.
+To improve this, I decided to double the size of each block from 10x10 to 20x20 pixels.
+This would give me a larger outline that I would have wanted.
+The result was a final box size of 300x300 pixels, which looked much better in comparison to the 640x480 screen resolution.

 Calculation to achieve a 300x300 box
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/Calculation300x300.jpg">